Rianto-RNT/rnt-go-mastery/README.md

 - Goroutines and Channels
 - Gorotines, channels and anonymous function
 - Project Refactoring using channels - URL Checker and page downloader
+- Project refactoring using channels and anonymous function

 ## Articles